Anne Simpson

-Anne Simpson is a Canadian poet, novelist, artist and essayist.
+Anne Simpson (born 1956) is a Canadian poet, novelist, artist and essayist.
 She was a recipient of the Griffin Poetry Prize.

 Biography

-Simpson received her B.A. and M.A. degrees from Queen's University, and graduated in Fine Arts from OCAD University (formerly the Ontario College of Art).
+Simpson received her Bachelor of Arts and Master of Arts degrees from Queen's University, and graduated in Fine Arts from OCAD University (formerly the Ontario College of Art).
 Subsequently, she worked as a CUSO volunteer English teacher for two years in Nigeria.
-She is an adjunct professor at St. Francis Xavier University, where she established the Writing Centre.